eufossa/apache-hackathon-2019/achievements/tomcat.md

 Compiling GraalVM from source turned out to be a little bit tricky, because it did not compile with a regular version of the Java VM but required a special JVM.

 ## Community and Builds
-The team instructed a few attendees on how to build Apache Tomcat from source either from checkout-oput the code from git or from a release package.
+The team instructed a few attendees on how to build Apache Tomcat from source either from checking-out the code from git or from a release package.
 Also gave instructions for forking the project on GitHub for future hacking and pull-requests.

 ## Fixes